billhasarrived/an-average-site/README.md

 https://an-average-site.neocities.org/

 ## Instructions
-To make some links work properly you have to rename the folders and change the dash with a underscore.
+To make some links work properly you have to rename the folders and replace the dash with a underscore.